Rocket vs ECM: Which Espresso Machine Should You Buy?

 Heat exchange vs dual boiler

 A heat exchange machine lets you brew and steam at the same time off a single boiler.
 It's plenty for most homes and the best value.
-A dual boiler runs separate boilers for brewing and steaming, which gives you independent, more precise temperature control.
+A dual boiler runs separate boilers for brewing and steaming, giving independent, more precise temperature control.
 Handy if you make a lot of milk drinks or several in a row.

 Vibration vs rotary pump